Pressure dependent

 Pressure independent

-Applied using a VAV box or venturi valve
+Applied using venturi air valve

 Advantages

-- Accurate and stable flow control (within ranges)
+- Accurate and stable flow control (within ranges) for variable volume system control

 - Eliminates the need for rebalancing – the system is pressure independent and maintains steady flow through system changes, filter loading and HVAC system degradation.